Victorian Pathways Certificate

 - successful completion of 90 nominal hours of units of competency from a nationally recognised VET qualification at Certificate I level or above provides one unit of credit towards the completion requirements of the VPC.

-For the rules, regulations and policies governing the delivery of the VCE, including VCE VET programs, refer to the relevant
+For the rules, regulations and policies governing the delivery of the VCE, including VCE VET programs, refer to the VCE Administrative Handbook 2025.

 Entry to VPC studies